istio/istio.io/content/en/docs/examples/microservices-istio/add-new-microservice-version/index.md

 ---
 title: Add a new version of reviews
-overview: Deploy and release a new version of a microservice.
+overview: Deploy a new version of a microservice.

 weight: 50